 Motorcycle gear fabrics matter because this is your first line of defense should the unthinkable happen.
 When shopping for gear, don’t just opt for what’s cheap or what may look good on the outside; you need to know precisely which materials the gear manufacturers use, whether their products are CE-approved, and whether they have been thoroughly tested.
-Slick marketing can sometimes make lower quality products look attractive, as they will often be much cheaper.
+Slick marketing can sometimes make lower-quality products look attractive, as they will often be much cheaper.
 Unfortunately, buying cheap gear can end up costing you a lot more should you come off your bike while wearing it.
-Here at Pando Moto, we love style, but we’re all about safety.
+Here at Pando Moto, we love the style, but we’re all about safety.
 To help you make the best decisions when it comes to your motorcycle gear, we put together this simple explainer guide about the most common fabrics used in gear manufacturing.

 Protective Motorcycle Gear: Cordura, Kevlar, Dyneema

 Simple, sturdy denim has long been a classic choice for motorcyclists.
 Luckily, we can do a lot better than that now.
 While some riders still cruise around in their Levi’s, top protective motorcycle gear brands now combine and blend several different fabrics when designing their gear.
-This makes a pair of motorcycle jeans appear like denim creating that iconic look.
-However, the end result isn’t just jeans – it’s tough, military-grade, abrasion and tear-resistant stuff that will protect you even if you end up sliding on the tarmac at 70 km/h.
+This makes a pair of motorcycle jeans appear like denim, creating that iconic look.
+However, the end result isn’t just jeans – it’s tough, military-grade, abrasion, and tear-resistant stuff that will protect you even if you end up sliding on the tarmac at 70 km/h.

 However, Cordura alone is not enough to offer sufficient protection in case of a crash at higher speeds.
 This is where Kevlar and Dyneema come in.
-Kevlar is an impressively strong fabric, which is why it’s used in a wide range of products that need to withstand high intensity use and impact, such as bulletproof vests, racing sails, mountain bike tires and, you’ve guessed it, protective motorcycle gear.
+Kevlar is an impressively strong fabric, which is why it’s used in a wide range of products that need to withstand high-intensity use and impact, such as bulletproof vests, racing sails, mountain bike tires, and, you’ve guessed it, protective motorcycle gear.
 Typically, layers of Kevlar are placed under the outer Cordura layer to reinforce areas that are most likely to be affected during a crash, such as your knees and hips.
 Here at Pando Moto, we also use Kevlar to reinforce the seams: abrasion resistance is crucial, but so is tear and burst resistance.
-No matter how abrasion-resistant the fabric is, if the jeans or jacket falls apart at the seams during a get off, it simply won’t offer much in terms of protection.
+No matter how abrasion-resistant the fabric is, if the jeans or jacket falls apart at the seams during a get-off, it simply won’t offer much in terms of protection.

 How to Choose the Best Motorcycle Gear

 Now that you’ve got an idea about fabrics used in motorcycle gear manufacturing, you’ll know what to look for when you’re shopping for your next pair of motorcycle jeans.
-However, fabrics alone aren’t enough of an indicator whether the gear is truly protective.
+However, fabrics alone aren’t enough of an indicator of whether the gear is truly protective.
 What also matters is the density and the amount of fabric used.
 Dyneema is typically used to make a single-layer garment, which makes motorcycle jeans much lighter and more comfortable than Kevlar-lined pants, as an example.
 If you’re opting for Dyneema jeans, though, make sure it’s at least 25%.